-But that brings us to the second potential pitfall of any French Onion Soup made from store brought broth – that broth has got to be a good one or frankly, you won’t like the soup.
-I use a combo of beef and a little chicken stock.
+And that brings us to another potential pitfall of any French Onion Soup made from store brought broth – that broth has got to be a good one or you just won’t like the soup that much.
+I like to use a combo of beef and a little chicken stock.
 I just think it tastes better.
 Or go with the stocks recommended in the recipe.
 Make sure you taste and adjust the salt, pepper, and what you used for sweet!
 The Guinness & Onion Soup with a Cheddar Crouton will taste a bit different with different stocks, and that affects the balance of all the flavors.